mbalali63/counter/Readme1.md

 ![UI-Hierarchy](readme-Files/UI-Hierarchy.png)

 The five components designed, are as follows:
-1. Counter App, contains the entire App.
+1. Timer App, contains the entire App.
 2. History, shows the set times
 3. Elapsed time, is the main section of the UI, showing the elapsed time since the user clicked start.
 4. Buttons, includes the buttons of the app, and will manage their functionality.